Yogscast: Founding and establishment (2008–2011)

 The group was founded in July 2008 by friends Lewis Brindley ("Xephos") and Simon Lane ("Honeydew"), with the creation of their YouTube channel named "BlueXephos" on 8 July 2008, and the publishing of their first YouTube video on 19 July 2008.
 Brindley and Lane first began by recording iTunes podcasts and YouTube video guides on World of Warcraft from their own homes and joined by friends from their guild, desiring to share Lane's quirky style of humour with other people around the world.
-The name of their fledgling channel, "Yogscast", was derived from the title letters of their World of Warcraft guild Ye Olde Goone Squade, which itself originated from the forum community of Something Awful.
+The name of their fledgling channel, "Yogscast", was derived from the name of their World of Warcraft guild Ye Olde Goone Squade (YOGS), which itself originated from the forum community of Something Awful, the users of which commonly refer to themselves as "goons".
 In August 2010, they joined the multi-channel network TheGameStation, a sub-network of Maker Studios.

 In December 2010, they recorded a Minecraft video series subsequently named Shadow of Israphel which amassed a large number of views and subscribers, and catapulted them to popularity.
 On 3 May 2011, Brindley and Lane officially incorporated The Yogscast as a registered company in Reading, Berkshire.
 They also moved into a house which they also shared with their friend Hannah Rutherford ("Lomadia") in Reading.
 They also started a secondary channel for showcasing dubbed-over trailers that they called "yogscast2".
 In October 2011, The Yogscast's main YouTube channel "YOGSCAST Lewis & Simon" hit one million subscribers, making them the biggest YouTube channel in the United Kingdom at that time.

 Other members of Ye Olde Goone Squade subsequently joined Brindley and Lane in creating their own content under the Yogscast brand.
 Rutherford initially ran The Yogscast's secondary channel which later became her own channel to create her own content, while other early associates such as Duncan Jones ("Lalna"), Paul Sykes ("Sjin"), and Chris Lovasz ("Sips") created their own channels to record their own videos, marking the start of the Yogscast family.